-Prior to joining the RCM, Zhi Hsuan performed chamber music extensively with the Seremban Quartet and the Arioso Sinfonia, and was one of the featured soloists for Arioso Sinfonia’s “Baroque Treasures” concert at the 11th JB Arts Fest and during the orchestra’s three-city concert tour to Italy.
+A recent graduate of Bachelor in Music with honours from the Royal College of Music, Malaysian violinist Zhi Hsuan Lim started music lessons at the age of 6 and achieved the LTCL Performance Diploma of Trinity College London with Distinction at the age of 16.
+She is under the tutelage of Professor Detlef Hahn for violin.
+Prior to joining the RCM, Zhi Hsuan performed chamber music extensively with the Seremban Quartet and the Arioso Sinfonia, and was one of the featured soloists for Arioso Sinfonia’s “Baroque Treasures” concert at the 11th JB Arts Fest and during the orchestra’s three-city Italian Concert Tour.